ankane/pgslice/README.md

 ### Writes

-If you use `INSERT` statements with a `RETURNING` clause (as frameworks like Rails do), you’ll no longer receive the id of the newly inserted record(s) back.
+Before Postgres 10, if you use `INSERT` statements with a `RETURNING` clause (as frameworks like Rails do), you’ll no longer receive the id of the newly inserted record(s) back.
 If you need this, you can either:

 1. Insert directly into the partition
 2. Get value before the insert with `SELECT nextval('sequence_name')` (for multiple rows, append `FROM generate_series(1, n)`)